- Statutory Authorities

 - Study the various kinds of anti-competitive clauses in IP agreements

-- Learn how to strategically identify relevant markets and understand appreciable adverse effect on competition.
+- Learn how to strategically identify relevant markets and understand the appreciable adverse effect on competition.

-- Identify how to detect practices such as Minimum Retail Price Maintenance, Predatory Pricing, Exclusivity, Refusal to sell, tie in agreements, bid-rigging, output restriction, cartels, and group boycotts and learn how to initiate or defend proceedings initiated by CCI respect of the above.
+- Identify how to detect practices such as Minimum Retail Price Maintenance, Predatory Pricing, Exclusivity, Refusal to sell, tie in agreements, bid-rigging, output restriction, cartels, and group boycotts and learn how to initiate or defend proceedings initiated by CCI with respect to the above.

-- Advise on best practices and documentation for businesses, in light of CCI’s power to investigate and inquire.
+- Advice on best practices and documentation for businesses, in light of CCI’s power to investigate and inquire.

 - Learn how to object to the exercise of powers by CCI.